HarperDB/documentation/docs/developers/applications/defining-roles.md

           update: true
 ```

-With this in place, where Harper starts up, it will create the roles in the roles.yaml file if they do not already exist.
+With this in place, when Harper starts up, it will create the roles in the `roles.yaml` file if they do not already exist.
 If they do exist, it will update the roles with the new permissions.
 This allows you to manage your roles in your application code and have them automatically created or updated when the application starts.

-The structure of the roles.yaml file is:
+The structure of the `roles.yaml` file is:

 ```yaml
 <role-name>:
   permission: # contains the permissions for the role, this structure is optional, and you can place flags like super_user here as a shortcut